-Sharp pain in shoulder problems are common.
+Sharp pain in shoulder problems are common and can be very unpleasant.

 They may develop suddenly with an injury or gradually over time, but whatever the cause, they can quickly affect daily life and even disturb your sleep.